 Leadership Franklin County is an organization housed at Arkansas Tech-Ozark that develops current and emerging leaders to work together to serve the good of Franklin County and the surrounding area.
-The nine-month leadership development program is an experiential curriculum, during which class participants:
+The ten-month leadership development program is an experiential curriculum, during which class participants:

 Who We Are

 Leadership Franklin is supported by a grant awarded to Arkansas Tech-Ozark Campus allocated by the General Assembly through the effort of former State Rep. Leslee Milam Post.
 Laura Rudolph serves as the program director.